AubsUK/aubs-blocklist-importer/README.md

 # Planned changes (in no particular order)
 |[Back to top](#aubs-blocklist-importer)|<br/><br/>
 1. Allow cron to take the download file URL and chain name as variables, so multiple can be run from one script
-2. Using the same chain with multiple blocklists (perhaps download all at once, then filter through before adding - Size limitations?).
+2. Using the same chain with multiple blocklists (perhaps download all at once, then filter through before adding - Size limitations?
+What if one fails and the others don't?).
 3. Incorporate IPv6 IP addresses
 4. If a firewall rule exists in the chain, check if the ACTION is the same each time and change if it's different e.g. DROP to REJECT
 5. Check if the path is a path or a file/path for all variables